 Medical malpractice litigation is complicated and challenging.
 However, if you or a loved one was harmed by the carelessness or negligence of a medical professional, you have a right to hold them liable.
 Our Arkansas medical malpractice attorneys have over twenty years of experience ensuring that surgeons, physicians, and other medical professionals are held to a high standard.

 Ken Kieklak, Attorney at Law, has litigated medical malpractice claims against healthcare providers for inadequate and negligent care ranging from misdiagnosis to surgical errors.
 Our team of attorneys and staff have the resources and experience to handle the most challenging medical malpractice claims.
 Call our law offices at (479) 316-0438 to schedule a free consultation.

-What Causes Medical Malpractice in Arkansas?
+What Are Common Types of Medical Malpractice in Arkansas

-Proving a Medical Malpractice Claim in Arkansas
+How to Prove Medical Malpractice in Arkansas

 Medical malpractice lawsuits are more complex and challenging than most other personal injury lawsuits.
 When someone ignores red light and hits a stopped car, it is generally not that difficult to prove the driver was negligent.
 However, when it comes to medicine and medical treatment, a positive outcome is never guaranteed.
 A doctor could do everything correctly and a patient could still experience a negative result.
 Likewise, even though a surgeon made an error, the patient was going to succumb to their medical condition.